AjayBrahmakshatriya/buildit_artifact_eval/README.md

     make run

 This command should run the test cases and print a bunch of "OK"s.
-If some test case fails, the system with print the name of the failing test case.
+If some test case fails, the system will print the name of the failing test case.
 If all test cases succeed you can proceed to "Running the evaluation"

 ### Running the evaluation